dotnet - General driver for running the command-line commands.

 The primary package cache.
 If not set, it defaults to

 Specifies the location of the servicing index to use by the shared host when loading the runtime.

-false (values false, 0 or no accepted).
-If not set, it defaults to
+no accepted).
+If not set, the defaults is